AhmedAbdulrahman/dotfiles/README.md

    source ~/dotfiles/installer.sh
    ```

-3. #### Configurations
+### Step 2: Configurations

-    You will be prompt with few questions, answer based on your need then type what config file you want to install see below:
+`Installer` script provides a prompt interface with few questions you need to pick to install specific configuration in my dotfiles as seen below:

     ```bash
     What you want to do?